How Vaccines Work

 Whooping Cough is a thing of the past.

 Truth: Pertussis (Whooping Cough) is still a problem.
 Rapid, repeated coughing pulls all the air out of the Lungs can bring about serious complications and can even be fatal.
 This infectious illness is showing up in teens and adults who aren't immunized as children, or whose immunity has worn off.
-Get yourself and your children vaccinated on scheduled.
+Get yourself and your children vaccinated on schedule.